royston/MachineLearning-Algorithms/RecommenderSystems/README.md

 2) How much each user rates different types of movies (action / comedy / romance etc) (Theta)

 B) What we evaluate:
-1) A crown sourced rating of how much of each movie type each movie has - How romantic / comedic / action packed a given movie is.
+1) A crowd sourced rating of how much of each movie type each movie has - How romantic / comedic / action packed a given movie is.
 (X)
 2) How much a user is expected to rate a movie he / she hasn't watched / rated.
 3) Recommend movies to a user based on 2) that a user is likely to enjoy.